hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 Definition: `NODE_ENV=production build client/styles/shared.scss`

 Considerations: Why do we have a separate CSS build?
 Who uses it?
 And does it even work?
 We don't appear to have a `build` command that it could modify. **Deprecated; recommend removal.**

+## heroku-prebuild

+Definition: `yarn global add node-gyp`

+Description: Installs node-gyp (a library for compiling dependencies) prior to installing dependencies.
+Fixes error we get when building dependencies which blocks production releases and fails CI runs.

 # CI Scripts